 I started back on the Macports upgrade.
-The separate fetch version of upgrading with Macports looks like:
+The separate fetch version of upgrading with Macports, which I should have done with the library internet, looks like:

 making sure to not be connected to the internet (it will download the already downloaded ports otherwise).
-But, since I forgot the
+But, since I didn’t do the

-rdepof:outdated part, it would fail when getting to dependencies.
+port fetch outdated, it failed when getting to dependencies.
 To make sure it didn’t download more than it had to, I would connect to the internet, start the upgrade back up, let it download, then disconnect the internet again.
 After doing this several times, it finished without using much more of my data.